Best Wireless Adapter For Hacking in Kali Linux (2018 Review)

 sudo apt-get install aircrack-ng

-Best Wireless Adapters Compatible With Kali Linux
+Best Wifi Adapters Compatible With Kali Linux

 As a final test, I wanted to see which adapter can successfully capture handshakes passively (without forcing a client to reconnect).
 So, I had all three adapters configured to listen in on the same channel and I left them airodump-ing for 24 hours.